bvetsa/AgentForge/ROADMAP.md

 - No automatic patch application.
 - No Git commits.
 - Test execution should be inspectable and reproducible from saved artifacts.
+- Detected and user-provided commands pass through the same safety validator.
+- Commands are run with `shell=False`.
+- Dangerous shell operators are rejected.
+- The selected working directory must resolve inside `project_root`.
+- Long-running commands are stopped at the configured timeout and still write artifacts.

 ## Phase 6: Debugger Loop